grazibonizi/minishift-installer/README.md

 # minishift-installer
-Script for installing minishift on a Linux AMD 64 machine
+Script for installing or uninstalling minishift on a Linux AMD 64 machine

 ## Steps
 1. Download minishift 1.27.0